DOSSANTOSDaniel/MemoBash/Aide_memoire_exemples/verification_si_app_est_installe.md

 if [[ -z "${1}" ]]
 then
-  echo "Nom de l'application manquant !" # à enlever exit 1 fi
+  echo "Nom de l'application manquant !" exit 1 fi